-Last updated: October 2025
+Last updated: February 2026

-Updated for 2025 pricing & tool features
+Updated for 2026 pricing & tool features

 Choosing between Hostinger and Namecheap for your website hosting can feel overwhelming, especially when both providers promote affordable plans and millions of happy customers worldwide.
 But here’s the thing — while they may look similar on paper, they offer very different experiences when it comes to performance, features, and long-term reliability.